Elderly Oral Health and its link to Nutrition: Part Three

 Make sure the entire family contributes to the workload.
 The children will learn valuable lessons in the process too.
 Lessons such as family loyalty and team building will carry over into their adult lives.
 Moreover, the continued good health of the most senior members of the family will be great recompense.

 Look out for our next blog.
 We will make sure we have something interesting and helpful for you to read.
-Until then, from our extended family here at Burwood Aged Care, we wish you and your elderly loved ones happiness and good health.
+Until then, from our extended family here at Vermont Aged Care, we wish you and your elderly loved ones happiness and good health.
 Bye bye for now.

 This blog is intended to provide helpful advice.
-Please speak with your family GP for personalised information or, for specialist advice & support in Melbourne Australia, please contact VERMONT AGED CARE:
+Please speak with your family GP for personalised information or, for specialist advice & support in Melbourne Australia, please contact VERMONT AGED CARE.